Refusal to Take Breathalyzer Should you blow? Here are the laws in Wisconsin

 - Driver’s license revoked for 1 year

 - Ignition interlock device (IID) must be installed in your vehicle for 1 year

-- 30 day waiting period to apply for Occupational License
+- 30 day waiting period to apply for an occupational License

 - Penalties double if a child under the age of 16 is a passenger in your vehicle

-2nd Offense for Refusing a Field Sobriety Test or Chemical Test:
+What are the penalties for 2nd Offense Refusing a Field Sobriety Test or Chemical Test?